segmentio/segment-docs/src/unify/profiles-sync/tables.md

 ### The user_traits table

-With the `user_traits` table, you'll see a complete user profile that combines Profiles Sync data with external data sources such as customer purchase history, product usage, and more.
+With the `user_traits` table, you'll see all traits that belong to a profile, represented by the `canonical_segment_id`.
+Use this table for a complete picture of your Profiles Sync data with external data sources such as customer purchase history, product usage, and more.

-The `user_traits` table contains all traits that belong to a profile represented by the `canonical_segment_id`.
 - This view is a fixed schema, and contains a row for each trait associated with the profile.
-- If new traits are added to the profile, new rows are added to the view.
+- As new traits are added to the profile, new rows are added to the table.

 When a merge occurs, two things happen:
-1. Segment deletes the **merge from** profile in the view, along with with all the traits that belong to it.
+1. Segment deletes the **merge from** profile in the table, along with with all the traits that belong to it.
-2. Segment updates the **merge to** profile with the traits from the **merge to** profile.
+2. Segment updates the **merge to** profile with the traits from the **merge from**, or previously deleted profile.
+- For any conflicting traits, Segment appends the most recent trait to the profile.

-The `user_traits` table has the following columns:
+This table has the following columns:

 | field                         | description                                                                                         |
 | ----------------------------- | --------------------------------------------------------------------------------------------------- |